eslint/config-inspector/README.md

 | `--open` | Open browser | `true` |
 | `-h, --help` | Display help text | - |

-This table accurately represents the CLI output you provided, with each option, its description, and default value (where applicable) in a clear, tabular format.

 ### Online Preview

 Or play it right in your browser now: